aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Gets how updates external links when the workbook is opened.
-[UpdateLinksType](../../com.aspose.cells/updatelinkstype).
+See [UpdateLinksType](../../com.aspose.cells/updatelinkstype).

 **Returns:**
 int